rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 **Extent Subrecord in ArchivesSpace:**

 *	Portion = Whole
-*	Number = [enter number of total linear feet, as calculated in ArchivesSpace]
+*	Number = [Enter number of total linear feet of ALL containers, as calculated automatically by ArchivesSpace.]
 *	Type = Linear Feet
-*	Container Summary = (in parentheses list number of boxes, oversized papers boxes, etc.)
+*	Container Summary = [In parentheses list number of boxes, oversized papers boxes, etc. When you calculate extent in ArchivesSpace, it will automatically count the total number of containers in the container summary.
+You must manually edit the container summary field to reflect the guidelines below, in which other material types are subtracted from the total number of containers.]

 **Examples of Container Summaries:**